limitbreakinc/payment-processor-v2/README.md

 5. Taker prompted to review the details, including review and acknowledgement of all fees on top when applicable.
 6. For any co-signed listing orders, client requests co-signatures.
 7. The most applicable `bulkBuyListings` function should be called.
 [Applicability Details](#bulk-buy-listings)
-8. Marketplace calls the appropriate cPortEncoder function to generate the calldata to bulk fill the orders.
+8. Marketplace calls the appropriate PaymentProcessorEncoder function to generate the calldata to bulk fill the orders.
 9. Wallet pops up a transaction confirmation of the applicable `bulkBuyListings` call.
 10. Taker confirms or rejects the transaction through their wallet interface.